Let me guess.

 If anywhere on your site you encourage visitors to click on your ads, stop as quickly as possible.

 If you ever say something like, “Make sure you click the ad below to support me.”….stop.

 Google says “Automated clicking tools or traffic sources, robots, or other deceptive software.”

 In other words, this is when you have a bot click on all of those ads for you, which is basically criminal.
 You’re quite literally stealing money from advertisers if you do this.
 That’s just not right, stop immediately if this is your situation.

 But what if none of that is happening?

 Avoid partnering with untrusted or low-quality parties

-Are you disclosing sponsored links?
+Are you disclosing sponsored ads?

 Check your traffic sources—anything fishy?